-- (a) Applications for the following actions shall be on forms as may be prescribed from time to time by the board of commissioners, and shall be accompanied by the fees as indicated in the town's currently adopted fee schedule, copies of which may be obtained at Town Hall. - (b) The town's fee schedule may be revised by the town commission from time to time by resolution.
-However, any such resolution must be proposed at one meeting, but not enacted until a subsequent meeting of the town commission. - (11) Failure of an applicant or his representative to be present at a scheduled proceeding shall be sufficient cause to deny the request on the basis of lack of evidence.
+- (a) Applications for the following actions shall be on forms as may be prescribed from time to time by the board of commissioners, and shall be accompanied by the fees as indicated in the town's currently adopted fee schedule, copies of which may be obtained at Town Hall. - (b) The town's fee schedule may be revised by the town commission board of commissioners from time to time by resolution.
+However, any such resolution must be proposed at one meeting, but not enacted until a subsequent meeting of the town commission board of commissioners. - (11) Failure of an applicant or his the applicant's representative to be present at a scheduled proceeding shall be sufficient cause to deny the request on the basis of lack of evidence.